niplav/site/about.md

 Generally I use the rule: Let t be the time it would take to write a text about the idea I was thinking about.
 Then the time spent researching whether the idea exists already should stop take at most `$\frac{t}{2}$`.

+There are, of course, some essays that were written about existing and well-known ideas.
+These were written mainly for my own enjoyment.

 #### Translations, Transcriptions & Archives